-There are many ways to grow berries in small spaces – wild strawberries in window boxes, a vertical wall of cranberries, dwarf raspberries in hanging baskets or blueberries in pots on the patio.
+There are many ways to grow fruit plants & berries in small spaces – wild strawberries in window boxes, a vertical wall of cranberries, dwarf raspberries in hanging baskets or blueberries in pots on the patio.
 Plant your containers now and you’ll get heavenly fragrance throughout the summer and a wonderful harvest with which to make delicious jams and cordials to last throughout the winter!

 I started my berry garden by propagating alpine (aka woodland) strawberries from seed.
 The seeds germinated quickly and easily in the spring and by the end of July I had a few plants growing in the window boxes.
 Their compact growing habit and shallow roots make woodland strawberries ideal for containers and hanging baskets.

 I love these little hard working plants.
 They always look cheerful and flower non-stop, even in winter!
 The berries are smaller than common garden strawberries but they’re packed with flavour and fragrance.
 On a hot day, a few freshly picked berries create an incredible aroma in your hands.

 Grower’s tip: sprinkle alpine strawberry seeds on top of compost and don’t cover with soil as they need light to germinate.
 A bright windowsill is perfect.

 For a vertical edible garden, try new varieties of climbing strawberry plants.
 Strawberry “Mount Everest” and strawberry “Skyline” produce up to 1m long runners which can be trained on trellis or a pea netting.

 The visual effect of a green wall dotted with shiny red berries is stunning and the scent of strawberries in summer is delightful.
 With luck, slugs and snails will be too lazy to climb “Mount Everest” to get their pickings!